yadavamit006/macro-java/src/main/java/com/learning/ay/multithreading/defination.md

 ExecutorService shutdown
 An ExecutorService can be shut down, which will cause it to reject new tasks.

-    shutdown() ->  method will allow previously submitted tasks to execute before terminating. shutdownNow() -> method prevents waiting tasks from starting and attempts to stop currently executing tasks.
+1. shutdown() : method will allow previously submitted tasks to execute before terminating.
+2. shutdownNow(): Attempts to stop all actively executing tasks, halts the processing of waiting tasks, and returns a list of the tasks that were awaiting execution.
+    Ex : List<Runnable> pendingTasks = executor.shutdownNow();
+3. awaitTermination(long timeout, TimeUnit unit): Blocks until all tasks have completed execution after a shutdown request, or the timeout occurs, or the current thread is interrupted, whichever happens first.
+   Ex: boolean terminated = executor.awaitTermination(10, TimeUnit.SECONDS);
+        if (terminated) {syso("All tasks have completed execution");} else {syso("Timeout occurred before all tasks completed");}

 Callable : This Interface is similar to Runnable but can return a result and throw checked exceptions.
 The Callable interface is parameterized by the type of result it produces.

     public interface Callable<V>{ V call() throws Exception;}